 Aside from addressing the causes of acne, this healing clay also has anti-inflammatory properties that may help reduce swelling, redness, and pain.
-That effect also makes it a good option for the treatment of wounds and cuts.
+That effect also makes it a good option for treating wounds and cuts.

 Bentonite Clay Helps Speed up Healing

-Bentonite really lives up to its reputation as healing clay since it can help in the treatment of wounds, cuts, burns, allergic contact dermatitis, and diaper rashes.
+Bentonite lives up to its reputation as healing clay since it can help treat wounds, cuts, burns, allergic contact dermatitis, and diaper rashes.
 There are various mechanisms by which the clay contributes to the healing process:

 - Decreases the bleeding and clotting time